3CLPro

 High synthetic feasibility

-• 2-step synthesis from simple commercially available starting materials
+• 2 chemical step synthesis from starting materials with simple structure

 Indication

-3CLPro is highly conserved in the genus coronavirus including MERS-CoV, SARS-CoV and other respiratory coronaviruses and its inhibition blocks the release of nsp4 to nsp16, especially nsp12 (also RdRp) that are essential for coronavirus replication.
-This 3CLPro becomes an attractive target for treatment of COVID-19 because it exhibits a lower rate of mutation compared to 5 proteins in all discovered variants.
-Moreover, given the 3CLPro enzyme's role in viral replication, its potential for mechanistic safety, and expected lack of spike protein resistance variant challenges, its inhibition by a small molecule inhibitor seems attractive.
+3CLpro is highly conserved in the genus coronavirus including MERS-CoV, SARS-CoV and other respiratory coronaviruses and its inhibition blocks the release of nsp4 to nsp16, especially nsp12 (also RdRp) that are essential for SARS-CoV-2 replication.
+This makes 3CLpro an attractive target for treatment of COVID-19.
+Moreover, given the 3CLpro enzyme's role in viral replication, its potential for mechanistic safety, and expected lack of spike protein resistance variant challenges, its inhibition by a small molecule inhibitor seems attractive.

 Project Status – Phase I